arm-university/VLSI-Fundamentals-Education-Kit/README.md

 ## Course Aim
 To produce students with solid introductory knowledge on VLSI concepts and application of these concepts in simulation, verification, and physical implementation of a simplified microprocessor using standard industry tools.

-## Tools notice
+## Tools Used
+* Cadnece Virtuoso for schematic capture and layout editing.
+* Cadence NCSim for simulation.
+* Synopsys Design Compiler for Synthesis.
+* Cadence SoC Encounter for PnR.
 Cadence Innovus tool can be used in place of the older tool Cadence SoC Encounter for PnR.
-* **Affected Lab:** Lab 3.
+The complete Cadence version of this course can be [here](https://www.cadence.com/en_US/home/company/cadence-academic-network/educators/vlsi-fundamentals.html?utm_source=arm&utm_medium=armweb&utm_campaign=vlsikit&utm_content=10_21%20VLSI%20Fundamentals
+VLSI Fundamentals).

 ## Syllabus
 1. Introduction